eugenielai/eugenielai.github.io/posts/another_annotated_sop.md

 My result: I applied to 8 programs and was fortunate to get in almost everywhere, with 5 offers (i.e., Berkeley, MIT, UBC, UMich, and UW) and 3 withdrawals (i.e., Columbia, NYU, and Maryland).

 A non-exhaustive list of caveats that may make the takeaways in this post not as applicable so readers’ discretion is advised:
-* I applied during a pandemic and am not sure how that affected my experience.
+* I applied during a pandemic, not sure how that affected my experience.
 * I only applied to programs in the US and Canada so the experience is subjective to the system here.
-* I’m in data systems so please always question if the content is field-specific.
+* I’m in data systems so please question if the content is field-specific.

 Motivation to (uncomfortably) put myself out there:
 * Writing crystallizes my learning and is a skill I’m working on.
 The pressure helps me practice.